CamilleGS/CamilleGS/README.md

 # Hi there!👋  I'm **Camille Gonsalves**, a **Front-end Developer**.

 #### 📌 On my GitHub I document all my studies and projects here, from my first steps in programming to my current learning journey.
-Feel free to explore my repositories and follow my journey! 🚀
+Feel free to explore my journey!

----

 ## 🚀 Technologies I'm working with: